Marthe Bibesco: Exile

-Eventually, Valentine and her husband were released from Romanian detention in 1958[clarification needed], and allowed passage to Britain, where Marthe, now totally dependent on her writing for money, bought them a home, the Tullimaar residence at Perranarworthal in Cornwall.
+Eventually, Valentine and her husband were released from Romanian detention in 1958[clarification needed], and allowed passage to Britain, where Marthe, now supporting herself primarily through writing, bought them a home, the Tullimaar residence at Perranarworthal in Cornwall.
 She remained in Paris, first living at the Ritz Hotel (1946–1948), then in her apartment at 45, Quai de Bourbon.
-In 1955, she was appointed a member of the Belgian Academy of French Language and Literature, on the seat previously held by Anna de Noailles (née Bibesco, princess Bassaraba de Brancovan).
+In 1955, she was appointed a member of the Belgian Academy of French Language and Literature, on the seat previously held by the canadian Édouard Montpetit.
 Marthe cherished the 1962 award of the Légion d'honneur.
 It was in 1960 that her novel (27 years-in-the-making), La Nymphe Europe, which was really her autobiography, was published by Plon.

-Now a grande dame, she enjoyed her last great friendship with a powerful leader, Charles de Gaulle, who invited her in 1963 to an Élysée Palace reception in the honour of the Swedish Sovereigns.
+In her later years, she enjoyed her last great friendship with a powerful leader, Charles de Gaulle, who invited her in 1963 to an Élysée Palace reception in the honour of the Swedish Sovereigns.
 De Gaulle also took a copy of Isvor, Pays des Saules with him when he visited Romania in 1968, and told her the same year: "... you do personify Europe to me".
 Marthe was then 82 years old.
 She died on 28 November 1973 in Paris.

-In January 2001, a national poll of the most influential women in Romania's history placed princess Marthe Bibesco in the first position as the woman of the Millennium and of the 20th century.
+In a 2001 poll conducted in Romania, she was voted among the most influential women in the country’s history.

 Archives

 Over 350 boxes of Marthe Bibesco's personal papers including manuscripts, correspondence, and photographs are preserved at the Harry Ransom Center at the University of Texas at Austin.
-In addition, Marthe Bibesco's correspondence with the Romanian diplomat George I. Duca between 1925 and 1973 is preserved in the George I. Duca Papers collection in the Hoover Institution Archives.
+In addition, Marthe Bibesco's correspondence with the Romanian diplomat George I. Duca between 1925 and 1973 is preserved in the George I. Duca Papers collection in the Hoover Institution Archives at Stanford University.